rdzuo/tsketches/README.md

 pip install -r requirements.txt
 ```
 The datasets are the top-8 longest time series datates from www.timeseriesclassification.com.
-Users can download the data after z-normlization and the extracted tsketches from https://shorturl.at/a5PnP.
+Users can download the data after z-normlization and tsketches of all datasets from https://shorturl.at/a5PnP.

 Create data folder
 ```bash